Nichelle Nichols, groundbreaking Star Trek actress, dies at 89 - ExBulletin

 Nichelle Nichols, groundbreaking Star Trek actress, dies at 89

-His son Kyle Johnson said Nichols died Saturday in Silver City, New Mexico.
+Nichols’ death was confirmed Sunday by his son, Kyle Johnson, on his website.
+Johnson said her mother died of natural causes.

-“Last night my mother, Nichelle Nichols, succumbed to natural causes and passed away.
-However, her light, like the ancient galaxies seen now for the first time, will remain for us and future generations to enjoy. enjoy, learn and be inspired,” Johnson wrote on his official Facebook page on Sunday.
-“His was a life well lived and as such a role model for us all.”
+Its light, however, like the ancient galaxies now being seen for the first time, will remain for us and future generations to enjoy, learn from and be inspired by, Johnson said in a statement posted to the website.

-His role in the 1966-69 series as Lieutenant Uhura earned Nichols a lifetime position of honor with the series’ rabid fans, known as Trekkers and Trekkies.
-It also earned her accolades for breaking stereotypes that limited black women to playing servant roles and included an on-screen interracial kiss with co-star William Shatner who was unknown at the time.
+Johnson said her mother’s life was well lived and therefore she was a role model for everyone.
+He asked for family privacy.

-She often recalled how Reverend Martin Luther King Jr. was a fan of the show and praised her role and personally encouraged her to stay with the show.
+Nichols and her Star Trek character Uhura broke barriers as one of the first black women on television.

 Sources